mhasan004/Play-Share-App/README.md

 * *Implemented many security features to secure HTTP requests and responses.
 (Didn't use HTTPS on purpose to have fun implementing security features)*

-* VULNERABILITIES TO BE FIXED: JWT is created using concatenated user data that is AES encrypted + `USER_SECRET_KEY` and `ADMIN_SECRET_KEY`.
+* VULNERABILITIES TO BE FIXED:
+  * JWT is created using concatenated user data that is AES encrypted + `USER_SECRET_KEY` and `ADMIN_SECRET_KEY`.
 JWT shouldnt be made using meaningful info, will add a salt
+  * Attacker can make requests by using the encrypted **app-auth** header and encrrypted JWT.
+They wont need to decrypt it.
+So need to chnage `APP_AUTH_KEY` after every response.

 <br/>